 Foundation for the Accreditation of Cellular Therapy

-The Nebraska Medical Center’s bone marrow and stem cell transplant program is the only program accredited by the Foundation for the Accreditation of Cellular Therapy (FACT) in the state of Nebraska.
+Nebraska Medicine’s bone marrow and stem cell transplant program is the only program accredited by the Foundation for the Accreditation of Cellular Therapy (FACT) in the state of Nebraska.

 The Foundation for Cellular Therapy (FACT), establishes standards for high quality medical and laboratory practice in cellular therapies.
 FACT-accredited facilities have met rigorous standards as defined by the leading experts in the field, and based on the latest knowledge of the field of cellular therapy product transplantation and in compliance with governmental regulations.
 In addition, FACT-accredited Cellular Therapy Product (CTP) facilities have demonstrated compliance with the current FACT-JACI International Standards for Cellular Therapy Product Collection, Processing and Administration.